A mediocre effort

 One is immediately reminded of the Jennifer Lawrence starrer, Winter’s Bone, when watching director Mark Young’s Wicked Blood, as both films are set in the back-of-beyond, deal with drugs, family, and have strong, young leading ladies who are superb actors.
 The Oscar-nominated Abigail Breslin, has already proven herself an adept child actor, and now she has reached adulthood appears to have retained the same star-quality we witnessed in Little Miss Sunshine, to name but one.
 The young actress performed well recently in Haunter and Ender’s Game, with several still in production for later in the year (2014), one of which is a horror, Maggie, where she’ll co-star with Arnold Schwarzenegger.

-We begin Wicked Blood, by hearing a monologue given by Hannah, while we see a home explode.
+Wicked Blood begins with a home exploding, dubbed with a monologue from Hannah.
 This is us seeing the future and we learn about Hannah’s situation.
 Hannah is a young teenager who lost her father a year-ago, and is now being looked after by Amber and Uncle Donny (Lew Temple).
 The cops show up at her house asking for Donny and try to put pressure on the girl by telling her they know he’s cooking for Frank, and that he’s gotten in too deep, but they want to help out.

 Frank learns of the visit and has Donny, Amber and Hannah up for dinner, where he tells them family must always stick together, but there is an underlying threat to his words.
 Soon after the “chat” with Frank, Hannah visits Frank and asks him for a job delivering packages and collecting cash, but Hannah has a plan to save her family from the police and Frank.